Getting Started

-What the Home tab shows while your safety timer is running, and how to check in, adjust, and finish your trip.
+What the Start tab shows while return-by monitoring is active, and how to check in, adjust, and finish your trip.

-When a safety timer is running — started either via quick start or the Trip Planner — the Home tab replaces the idle card with the active trip card.
+When a trip is active — started via quick start or a planned trip on the Start tab — the Start tab replaces the idle card with the active trip card.
 Everything you need to manage a live trip is on this one screen.

 The top of the card shows:

-- Health badge — a colour-coded pill that reflects the timer state:
+• Health badge — a colour-coded pill that reflects overall trip health (return-by and Check-in Timer state)

 Countdown hero